Information Flow in Self-Supervised Learning: Applying matrix information theory to contrastive and feature decorrelation-based methods

-Combining Propositions~\ref{joint entropy upper bound}, \ref{TCR entropy relation} and~\ref{joint coding rate}, it is clear that the bigger the entropy is for each branch the bigger the joint entropy.
-Thus by combining the conclusion from the above two theorems, it is evident that the joint entropy strongly reflects the extent of collapse during training.
+\end{proposition} Combining Propositions~\ref{TCR entropy relation}, \ref{joint entropy upper bound}, and~\ref{joint coding rate}, it is clear that the bigger the entropy is for each branch the bigger the joint entropy.
+Thus by combining the conclusion from the above two theorems, it is evident that the joint (matrix or TCR) entropy strongly reflects the extent of collapse during training.

+We will then show a bound relating to the matrix joint entropy and the loss values.
+This remarkable conclusion is proved when the Renyi entropy order $\alpha=2$.

+We shall first present a proposition that relates the joint entropy with the Frobenius norm.